vsu/weather-station-receiver/README.md

 is provided to force restart of the server in case it starts before networking is available.
 The ```if.d``` script should be copied to ```/etc/network/if-up.d```.

-Note that this project depends on shared code in the ```jvm-common``` repository which needs to be built first.
+Note that this project depends on shared code in the ```common``` repository which needs to be built first.